lavabit/magma/docs/magma-build.md

 ### Running from Eclipse
 <!--
-Manual tweak is required for eclipse because run configuration isn't currently being managed in the git repo.
+Manual tweak is required for Eclipse because run configuration isn't currently being managed in the git repo.
 Eclipse run config is currently maintained here:
-/home/magma/Lavabit/.metadata/.plugins/org.eclipse.debug.core/.launches/magma.check\ .check.launch
+/home/magma/Lavabit/.metadata/.plugins/org.Eclipse.debug.core/.launches/magma.check\ .check.launch
 -->

 The `Run` configuration in Eclipse must be tweaked in order to run the Check tests from within Eclipse.
-Run eclipse.
+Run Eclipse.
 To generate the template that we'll update with the correct information, run the project by first selecting the `magma.check` project.
 Select the `Run` menu, `Run As`, `1 Local C/C++ Application`.
 The `Console` window will show the progress of this command.
 Wait ~2 minutes for the `Console` window to report this error:

 ```
 ...